ibm-self-serve-assets/ibm-app-modernization-workshop/11-more-lab/readme.md

 ## 2. Reserve Techzone Instance

-1. Reserve the MoRE Demo instance in the Techzone by using the url https://techzone.ibm.com/collection/mo-re--ama-demos-and-environment-2q25-release/environments
+1. Reserve the MoRE demo instance in the Techzone using the URL https://techzone.ibm.com/collection/mo-re--ama-demos-and-environment-2q25-release/environments.
+Refer to the `Setup Guide` document titled `Setup Guide - MoRE Demo Environment v4.docx` that you downloaded in the previous step

     <img src="images/image4.png">

-    Note: You can use the `Setup Guide` document `Setup Guide - MoRE Demo Environment v4.docx` that you downloaded in the previous step.

     #### Steps